About Splunk Free

 How do I switch to Splunk Free?

-1. Log in to Splunk Web as a user with admin privileges and navigate to Settings > Licensing.
+- Log in to Splunk Web as a user in the admin role

 Introduction for Windows admins